 Sometimes, certificates are revoked, or disabled before their lifetime expiration, by the CA. Your Firebox keeps a current list of these revoked certificates, called the Certificate Revocation List (CRL), to verify that certificates used for VPN authentication are valid.
 If you have WatchGuard System Manager installed, this list can be updated manually with Firebox System Manager (FSM), or automatically with information from a certificate.
 Each certificate includes a unique number used to identify the certificate.
-If the unique number on a Web Server, BOVPN, Mobile VPN with IPSec, or Mobile VPN with L2TP certificate matches an identifier from its associated CRL, the Firebox disables the certificate.
+If the unique number on a Web Server, BOVPN, Mobile VPN with IPSec, Mobile VPN with L2TP, Mobile VPN with IKEv2 certificate matches an identifier from its associated CRL, the Firebox disables the certificate.

 When content inspection is enabled on a proxy, the Firebox can check the OCSP (Online Certificate Status Protocol) responder associated with the certificates used to sign the content.
 The OCSP responder sends the revocation status of the certificate.
 The Firebox accepts the OCSP response if the response is signed by a certificate the Firebox trusts.
 If the OCSP response is not signed by a certificate the Firebox trusts, or if the OCSP responder does not send a response, then you can configure the Firebox to accept or reject the original certificate.

 For more information about OCSP options, see HTTPS-Proxy: Content Inspection.